klmnden/azure-docs.tr-tr/includes/cache-deploy-parameters.md

       ],
       "defaultValue": 0,
       "metadata": {
-        "description": "The size of the new Azure Azure Cache for Redis instance. " }
+        "description": "The size of the new Azure Cache for Redis instance. " }
     }